Trevrosa/upload/README.md

 ### GET `/done/<id>/<name>/<total>`
 combine the files uploaded with `<id>` to the final file named `<name>`

+this endpoint is GET, not PUT, because javascript's `EventSource` only sends GETs

 *this endpoint does not require the `token` header because it requires a valid id*